haseemisaac/simpleapp/README.md

-# This is a very simple app with important concepts
+# This is a very simple react app with important concepts

 > This app consists of React Router ✔, Material UI ✔, Redux ✔, Firebase Realtime ✔, Firebase Firestore (Need to do)